-It is considered sexual harassment if a behaviour takes place in circumstances in which a reasonable person would anticipate that the complainant would feel offended, humiliated or intimidated.
-(The range of behaviour includes but is not limited to: Leering, telling smutty jokes, making comments about people's sexual preferences or practices, displaying pictures of naked or seminaked people.)
+It is considered sexual harassment if the behaviour takes place in circumstances in which a reasonable person would have anticipated that the person would have felt offended, humiliated or intimidated.
+(The range of behaviours could include: Leering, telling smutty jokes, making comments about people's sexual preferences or practices, displaying pictures of naked or semi naked people.)